edgedock/dcmartin/setup/README.md

 + [ui-lovelace.yaml][ui-lovelace-yaml]

 # Template specification

+The initialization template provide the specifics for devices and patterns; devices can be specified by MAC address (n.b. see **Options: nodes**) or will be automatically discovered based (n.b. see **Options: vendor**).
+Copy and edit the `template.json` file for your environment.
+Values are highlighted as `%%VALUE%%`

 ## Option: `nodes`
 A list of nodes identified by MAC address; these entries are changed during initialization to indicate status.
 If specified as `null` the local-area-network will be scanned for new devices.
 Example initial `nodes` list: